 Preliminary reports released by the government investigative team states that the crash occurred when the semi-truck turned left in front of the Tesla at an intersection.
 There was no traffic light at this intersection.
 The Tesla driver died at the scene.
 The Tesla had the roof sheared off at the crash site from the impact with the semi-truck.
 There are over 130 million miles driven with the Autopilot feature of the Tesla models released to the public, and this was the first known death.
 However, National Highway Traffic Safety Administration (NHTSA) is investigating to see if the Autopilot operated as it should have or if there was a fatal error due to programming.

 In this instance, it would be difficult to speculate who would be responsible for the accident.
 While the driver was not paying attention, he chose to do so because he was assured that the Tesla could drive itself without issue.
 Therefore, Tesla would be the manufacturer responsible for the death of the driver – regardless of whether he was watching a movie or not.

 Did You Lose a Loved One in a Motor Vehicle Accident?

 If you have lost a loved one in a fatal motor vehicle accident due to a product default or someone’s negligence, you may be entitled to file a wrongful death claim on his or her behalf.
 Contact the accident team at Brett McCandlis Brown, PLLC today.
-Schedule your free consultation with our caring attorneys at 800-925-1875, or fill out our online contact form with your questions.
+Schedule your free consultation with our caring personal injury attorneys in Washington at 800-925-1875, or fill out our online contact form with your questions.